Use Cases - I want to…¶

 Interacting with cloud storage resources is very convenient, but you will not want to download large amounts of data to your laptop or workstation for analysis.
 Intake finds itself at home in the remote-execution world of jupyter and Anaconda Enterprise and other in-browser technologies.
 For instance, you can run the Intake GUI either as a stand-alone application for browsing data-sets or in a notebook for full analytics, and have all the runtime live on a remote machine, or perhaps a cluster which is co-located with the data storage.
 Together with cloud-optimised data formats such as parquet, this is an ideal set-up for processing data at web scale.

 A massive amount of data exists in human-readable formats such as JSON, XML and CSV, which are not very efficient in terms of space usage and need to be parsed on load to turn into arrays or tables.
 Much faster processing times can be had with modern compact, optimised formats, such as parquet.

 Intake has a “persist” mechanism to transform any input data-source into the format most appropriate for that type of data, e.g., parquet for tabular data.
 The persisted data will be used in preference at analysis time, and the schedule for updating from the original source is configurable.
-The location of these persisted data-sets can be shared with others, so they can also gain the benefits, or the “export” variant can be used to produce an independent version in the same format, together with a spec to be reference it by - then you would share this spec with others.
+The location of these persisted data-sets can be shared with others, so they can also gain the benefits, or the “export” variant can be used to produce an independent version in the same format, together with a spec to reference it by; you would then share this spec with others.